evogelsa/dcs-real-weather/README.md

       accuracy.
 Using this value the METAR will report the clouds in hundreds of feet AGL.
 This can be set to 0 to retain the legacy behavior of reporting clouds in MSL altitudes.
-This value will also be used for the reference height in wind calculation if `fixed-reference` is false.
+This value will also be used for the reference height in wind calculation if `open-meteo` and `fixed-reference` are false.
   * `remarks`: string
     * This adds a RMK section in the METAR string.
 There is not functional impact of this setting.
 It's used for customization only.